kalyanikhona/indian-chatgpt-usage-study/README.md

 **LinkedIn**: [linkedin.com/in/kalyanikhona](https://www.linkedin.com/in/kalyanikhona/)
 **Substack**: [The Third Frontier](https://thirdfrontier.substack.com/)
 **Academic Collaboration**: Open to partnerships for extended research

+## Dataset Availability and Limitations

+### Raw Data Access
+**Note:** The underlying raw CSV dataset (40 users, 238 prompts) is **not included** in this public repository to protect participant privacy and ensure proper data governance.

+**What's Available:**
+- ✅ Complete anonymized analysis and findings
+- ✅ Verified statistical summaries
+- ✅ User-generated cultural observations (anonymized)
+- ✅ Methodology documentation for replication
+- ✅ All code and analysis frameworks

+**What's Not Included:**
+- ❌ Raw CSV with individual user prompts
+- ❌ Original participant responses
+- ❌ Any potentially identifying information

+**For Researchers:** Contact [santimstudio@gmail.com](mailto:santimstudio@gmail.com) for discussions about data access for academic validation studies under appropriate ethical protocols.

+### Data Verification
+All statistics and findings in this repository are directly verifiable against the raw dataset.
+The research maintains complete reproducibility while protecting participant privacy.

 ### Future Research Partnerships
 Available for collaboration on: